dialogic-godot/documentation/documentation/creating-extensions.md

 - settings are usually saved either
   - in the `project settings` in a subcategory of dialogic (e.g. `dialogic/myextension/setting`):
     - `ProjectSettings.set_setting('dialogic/myextension/setting', some_value)`
-  - you can also save/load editor settings with `DialogicUtil.set_editor_setting('setting', value)` and DialogicUtil.get_editor_setting('setting').
+  - You can also save/load editor settings with `DialogicUtil.set_editor_setting('setting', value)` and DialogicUtil.get_editor_setting('setting').
-    - these are project-dependant
+    - These depend on the project
 - remember that all scripts in this scene must be in @tool mode.